 This is after the expiry of Dr. Nancy Macharia’s 10 year term.
 Yesterday, Dr. Macharia remarked that as she ends her 10 year service on June 30th, she can look back with an incredible tinge of satisfaction for the milestones she achieved in the teaching service.

-Let’s have a look of the possible professionals who might succeed Dr. Macharia in the upcoming battle of titans at the upper hill office.
+Let’s have a look at the possible professionals who could succeed Dr. Macharia in the upcoming battle of titans at the upper hill office.

 To start with is Cheptumo Ayabei, who is a long serving staffer at the TSC headquarters.
+Insiders say, he attracts commendable respect among staff.
 The trained teacher of Mathematics and Economics from Kenyatta University is touted as a serious candidate.
-He is the current finance Director.
+He is the current Finance Director.
 The soft spoken and workaholic Cheptumo hails from Baringo County.

 ALSO READ: